iv461/icey/README.md

 # ICEY

 A new, simple data-driven interface library for the Robot Operating System (ROS).
-In Icey, you can rapidly prototype Nodes in data-flow oriented manner.
+In Icey, you can rapidly prototype Nodes that make the data-flow clear, using modern asynchronous programming techniques such as promises.

 # Features